skmirajulislam/AuraOrbit/README.md

 ---

-**AuraOrbit** is an industrial-grade, cross-platform code studio designed for high-performance software engineering.
+is an industrial-grade, cross-platform code studio designed for high-performance software engineering.
 Built from the ground up on modern **Java 21** and **JavaFX 21**, AuraOrbit combines the lightweight speed of native desktop software with the developer experience of modern editors like VS Code—featuring virtualized code rendering, an asynchronous multi-language diagnostics engine, dual-pane split editing, native shell terminals, real-time cryptographic peer collaboration, and native multi-LLM AI orchestration.

 ---